evs-broadcast/node-raw-socket/README.md

 items:

  * `addressFamily` - Either the constant `raw.AddressFamily.IPv4` or the
+   constant `raw.AddressFamily.IPv6`, or the constants raw.AddressFamily.Arp,
-   constant `raw.AddressFamily.IPv6`, defaults to the constant `raw.AddressFamily.IPv4`
+   or the constants raw.AddressFamily.Packet, defaults to the constant `raw.AddressFamily.IPv4`
  * `protocol` - Either one of the constants defined in the `raw.Protocol` object or the protocol number to use for the socket, defaults to the